Sxientrie/pinpoint/README.md

 ---

-_model-assited development_
+_model-assisted development_

-this project was developed with the assistance of an AI model. while the code is self-contained and does not require external dependencies, the development process was supported by an AI model to enhance productivity and accuracy.
+_this project was developed with the assistance of an AI model. while the code is self-contained and does not require external dependencies, the development process was supported by an AI model to enhance productivity and accuracy._

 {{user}}->{{reviewer}}->{{prompt}}->{{model}}->{{code}}->{{user}}